aquarium and pond answers, information, articles, resources

 Rene Quinton is a scientist who died in 1925.

-"He postulated that from the mineral point of view, human and marine plasmas are environments of the same nature.
-In other words, there is physical and physiological identity between seawater and the internal environment of the organism.
 Not only do they exhibit very similar mineral compositions, but the particular form, organization and synergy of trace elements and mineral salts that make up the saline matrix of seawater closely resemble those of the internal environment constituents."

 For more about proper Osmotic Function in fish, pleas see this article: